clerk/clerk-sdk-node/README.md

 #### updateUser(userId, params)

-Updates a user with a given id with attribute values provided in a params object:
+Updates a user with a given id with attribute values provided in a params object.

+The provided id must be valid, otherwise an error will be thrown.

 ```ts
 const userId = 'my-user-id';